jcatdom/DesignOps-Playbook/Figma-Teams-Projects.md

 To encourage consistent nomenclature and improve visibility, we propose the following project categories with a simple common convention:

 **01. [marketplace naming] - Users**
-> User's flow, such as Home, Listing and Detail, where [marketplace naming] could be Buyers for coches and MA, Seekers for RE and Candidates for Jobs.
+> User's flow, such as Listing and Detail, where [marketplace naming] could be Buyers for coches and MA, Seekers for RE and Candidates for Jobs.

 **02. [marketplace naming] - Publishers**
 > Publisher's flow, such as PTA and My Ads, where [marketplace naming] could be Sellers for coches and MA and Privates for RE.